hphelion/documentation/UseCases/TasksforUsers/Networks/commercial.managing.network.md

 A network is a pluggable, scalable and API-driven system for managing networks and IP addresses.</p>

-You can use the dashboards to create, delete, and configure your HP Helion OpenStack Community network and subnet(s).
+You can use the dashboards to create, delete, and configure your HP Helion OpenStack network and subnet(s).
 You can also manage the ports in your network.</p>

 How you interact with your network environment depends upon your user type, either an administrative user (admin) or a non-administrative user (user). </p>